nevma/wordpress-staging/README.md

 call the `wp-staging-delete.sh` script and give it as a sole argument the directory of the staging website.
 It will take care of deleting the database and all the files.

+`_> ./wp-staging-dir/bin/wp-staging-delete.sh /home/username/public_html/www.
+mydomain.com`

+This should delete the staging directory and its database.

 ## Licence